MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Functions/Get-MgBetaUserMessageDelta.md

 ## SYNOPSIS
 Get a set of messages that have been added, deleted, or updated in a specified folder.
-A delta function call for messages in a folder is similar to a GET request, except that by appropriately\napplying state tokens in one or more of these calls, you can \[query for incremental changes in the messages in\nthat folder\](/graph/delta-query-messages).
+A delta function call for messages in a folder is similar to a GET request, except that by appropriatelyapplying state tokens in one or more of these calls, you can \[query for incremental changes in the messages inthat folder\](/graph/delta-query-messages).
-This allows you to maintain and synchronize a local store of a user's messages without\nhaving to fetch the entire set of messages from the server every time.
+This allows you to maintain and synchronize a local store of a user's messages withouthaving to fetch the entire set of messages from the server every time.

 ## SYNTAX